15 Signs You Should See a Nutritionist

 You’re Stretched Too Thin

 You work a full-time job, a sideline gig, three pets, kids, and a husband.
 Simply put, you’re exhausted.
 “There’s a likely chance that you’re not fueling adequately to maintain that busy schedule,” say The Nutrition Twins.
 “A registered dietitian can help you to make sure you’re consistently providing your body with fuel throughout the day—and that you’re choosing the right foods to fuel your brain and your muscles and to prevent energy dips and crashes.”
-And dare we chime in, but may we also recommend these 35 Healthy Foods for You if You Have a Busy Lifestyle.

 You Want Babies!